Multiple dead in crash involving U. of Southwest golf team - NewsBreak

 Multiple dead in crash involving U. of Southwest golf team

-ANDREWS, Texas (AP) — Authorities say a vehicle carrying members of the University of the Southwest’s golf team collided head-on with a pickup truck in West...northplattepost.com
+ANDREWS, Texas — (AP) — A vehicle carrying members of the University of the Southwest's golf team collided head-on with a pickup truck in West Texas, killing multiple people, authorities said.

-ANDREWS, Texas (AP) — Authorities say a vehicle carrying members of the University of the Southwest’s golf team collided head-on with a pickup truck in West...northplattepost.com
+The vehicles collided Tuesday night in Andrews County and Sgt.
+Steven Blanco of the Texas Department of Public Safety told KWES-TV there were fatalities in both vehicles, but the number of dead wasn't immediately released.

 Comments / 0